Donate Cars

 Myth: Habitat for Humanity was founded by former U.S. President Jimmy Carter.

-Fact: Habitat was started in 1976 in Americus, Ga., by the late Millard Fuller and his wife LindaPresident Carter and his wife Rosalynn, whose home is eight miles from Americus in Plains, Ga., have been longtime Habitat supporters and volunteers who help bring national attention to the organization's house-building work.
+Fact: Habitat was started in 1976 in Americus, GA, by the late Millard Fuller and his wife LindaPresident Carter and his wife Rosalynn, whose home is eight miles from Americus in Plains, GA, have been longtime Habitat supporters and volunteers who help bring national attention to the organization's house-building work.
 Each year, they lead the Jimmy & Rosalynn Carter Work Project to help build houses and raise awareness of the need for affordable housing.

 Subscribe!